projectsbyif/data-permissions-catalogue/content/patterns/sign-up-with-another-account.md

 ---
-title: Sign-up with another account (single sign-on)
+title: Sign-up with another account

 category: Signing in to a service

-weight: 1
+weight: 4

 archived: false